-Brown's 30 helps Miami beat No. 9 North Carolina 77-62
+No. 9 North Carolina outhustled by Miami, 77-62

 North Carolina: The Tar Heels fell to 8-3 against the Hurricanes in Miami.

-Miami: The Hurricanes improved to 5-4 against North Carolina under coach Jim Larranaga.
+Miami: The Hurricanes improved to 5-4 against North Carolina under Larranaga.
 The win was the fifth for the Hurricanes against a Top Ten ACC team under Larranaga.

 UP NEXT